-Warwickshire's Virtual School recognises that schools are in the best position to make use of resources in order to raise the attainment of individual Children Looked After in their care.
-We understand and acknowledge that a child's needs may change over time and, therefore, ask that from September 2021, schools request a termly amount depending on the additional support being provided in that particular school term.
+Warwickshire's Virtual School recognises that schools are in the best position to make use of resources in order to raise the attainment of individual Children in Care in their setting.
+We understand and acknowledge that a child's needs may change over time and, therefore, ask that schools request a termly amount depending on the additional support being provided in that particular school term.